iThinkiKhan/Stack-bot/README.md

 _Build one - prototyping with breadboard_

 Several inputs need to share common lines, so we are going to use a breadboard to break out pins for prototyping.
+Youll notice in the initial build photos this becomes quite a wiring nest.
+I cleaned it up later with custom cut solid core wire, so if you have the time I recommend starting there.

 --------------------------------------------------------------
 Orange - top red rail - 3.3v
 Red - top blue rail - 5v